dirigiblelabs/curriculum-2017/StanimirDimitrov/Eclipse-Dirigible-Advanced/Customize-Launchpad-Items.md

 ## Procedure
 1. Navigate to your **ScriptingServices** folder.
 2. Open your **extension** folder and edit your script files.
 > You can change your launchpad item's attributes (like color, title, image, etc.) by adjusting the different properties in the .js files.
-You can change each launchpad item independantly by properties in the corresponding .js file.
+You can change each launchpad item's attributes independantly by changing the properties in the corresponding .js file.
 3. After you're done click **Save**.
 4. Repeat for each new launchpad item.
 ## Results